jpaulm/fbp-tutorial-filter-file/README.md

 The captions `accepted` and `rejected` are generated using a block type in DrawFBP called "Legend".

+When you are ready to add the filter function, you will of course need to delete the existing arrow - right click on the arrow itself, and select Delete.

 ## Step3.
 Assigning a component to the filter block

 For the filter function, we need a component that will match the first character against a character provided as a parameter.
 As it happens(!), JavaFBP provides a precoded, reusable FBP component called `StartsWith`, which takes a character string as its parameter (specified using an IIP), and whose output port names are ACC and REJ.  **FBP is not designed to be a coding language**.
 The ideal is to work with a library of precoded, pretested components.  **You only need to write a component if you can't find an appropriate one - and in that case, you should try to write one that other people will find useful.**